Barry1/Barry1/linuxtools.md

 ## description and examples

-### bashtop
+### btop

-[bashtop](https://github.com/aristocratos/bashtop) is a cool and colorful alternativ top the well known top command.
+The command line tool [btop](https://github.com/aristocratos/btop) is inspired by [bashtop](https://github.com/aristocratos/bashtop) and [bpytop](https://github.com/aristocratos/bpytop).
+It is a cool and colorful alternativ top the well known top command.

 ### nmap